Lispl-Wicht/Portaclish/README.md

 should be preinstalled in your system.** Only if the system tells you soon, that it doesn't know how to **curl**, you have this information as backup.

-**Now we proceed with installing the quasi-standard *library manager* of *Common Lisp*: [Quicklisp](https://www.quicklisp.org/beta/).
-The linked website describes the necessary steps how they look like on macOS, Unix, and Linux.
+**Now** we proceed with installing the quasi-standard *library manager* of *Common Lisp*: [Quicklisp](https://www.quicklisp.org/beta/).
+The linked website describes the necessary steps -- how they look like on macOS, Unix, and Linux.
 It should be nearly the same in a Windows console.

 If you have troubles in getting the file ```quicklisp.lisp```, then just